 The MoU between Autostrade per l’Italia and Open Fiber aims to boost road and network infrastructure digitalisation projects through smart cities, ITS (Intelligent Transport Systems), smart roads, e-mobility and sustainable and innovative mobility generally.

 In this area, the Aspi Group and Open Fiber are best placed to play a leading role in Italy.
-Open Fiber has expertise in the design, construction and operation of the networks and IT systems to transport and process large volumes of data (including video) in real time.
+Open Fiber has expertise in the design, construction and operation of the networks and ITIT Acronym for ‘Information Technology’, the technology used in the management and processing of information.
+This refers to the use of any computer, storage and networking system and other physical devices, infrastructure and processes to create, process, store, protect and exchange electronic data in any format. systems to transport and process large volumes of data (including video) in real time.
 Autostrade per l’Italia has the know-how to develop technological solutions to acquire and process traffic management and access control data and video analytics algorithms, as well as the ability to deliver innovative sustainable mobility services, analysis and the digital development of processes for mobility and logistics.
 For ASPI, the partnership with OF is part of the Mercury Programme, a technological innovation hub involving the Group’s five subsidiaries (Amplia Infrastructures, Tecne, Movyon, Free to X and Elgea).

 “This partnership affirms a new paradigm”, said Autostrade per l’Italia CEO Roberto Tomasi.
 “The synergies between the country’s major players are the turning point towards the digital transition and the mobility of the future.
 A step that confirms Autostrade per l’Italia’s central role in the strategic relaunch of national development.
 It is a role we have acquired thanks to a robust business transformation built around a strategic vision that aims to establish the Group as an increasingly integrated mobility manager.
 The 21.5 billion euro modernisation plan already underway and ASPI’s recent Mercury Programme are pointers towards a future of interconnected and sustainable mobility, starting with more modern and secure infrastructures.
 Today’s partnership strengthens our strategy even more.”